Top 5 4th Quarter Trades of Bu - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Buffington Mohr McNeal’s top five trades of the quarter.
+According to GuruFocus data, these were Busey Wealth Management’s top five trades of the quarter.

-Buffington Mohr McNeal reduced their investment in NAS:IGSB by 249,525 shares.
-The trade had a 2.96% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.4.
+Busey Wealth Management reduced their investment in NAS:CMCSA by 185,827 shares.
+The trade had a 0.34% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $37.39.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Buffington Mohr McNeal bought 347,330 shares of ARCA:IBDR for a total holding of 498,051.
-The trade had a 1.89% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $23.12.
+Busey Wealth Management reduced their investment in ARCA:VOO by 10,129 shares.
+The trade had a 0.17% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $363.71.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.